seathasky/FF14-MAC_ModSupport/README.md

 Troubleshooting:
 ------------------------------------------------------------------------------------------------------------

-  <h4>Infinite black screen fix:</h4><br>
+  <h5>Infinite black screen fix:</h5>
-  Open FFXIV.cfg and change these settings "CutsceneMovieOpening = 1".
+  <h6>Open FFXIV.cfg and change these settings "CutsceneMovieOpening = 1".
 This fixes infinite black screen in game during cutscenes.
-This is also a reccomened fix while using XIVLauncher.
+This is also a reccomened fix while using XIVLauncher.</h6>
    <p align="center">
 <img src="https://i.imgur.com/knT31A2.png">
 </p>

-Both files are in `/Users/<username>/Documents/My Games/FINAL FANTASY XIV - A Realm Reborn/` </h6>
+<h6>Config files are in `/Users/<username>/Documents/My Games/FINAL FANTASY XIV - A Realm Reborn/` </h6>

 ------------------------------------------------------------------------------------------------------------

+ <h5>Black textures in-game fix:</h5>
   <h6>If you are using a windows license within crossover, make sure to turn OFF HBAO.
 Leaving this on will cause wierd black textures.</h6>
   <br>

    <p align="center">